tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 various ALPN values, it could add padding to round up to the longest of those.

 The target padding length of most ClientHello extensions can be determined without server help.
+However, the "server_name" extension could benefit from server input (ECHOConfig.maximum_name_length).
+Clients SHOULD compute the padding for this extension as follows:

-For the server_name, however, if ECHOConfig.maximum_name_length is longer than the actual server_name then clients SHOULD add padding to make up that difference.
-If the maximum_name_length is zero or less than the length of the actual server_name then round the server_name up to a multiple of 32 octets and randomly add another 32 octets 50% of the time and then include that amount of additional padding.
+1. If ECHOConfig.maximum_name_length is longer than the actual server_name then clients SHOULD add padding to make up that difference.
+2. Otherwise, if ECHOConfig.maximum_name_length is zero or less than the length of the actual server_name then round the server_name up to a multiple of 32 octets and randomly add another 32 octets 50% of the time and then include that amount of additional padding.

 Sum all the padding together, then in order to reduce entropy across different